 Satellite communications are generally split into three main parts.
-The first segment is related to the sovereign and hardened element (MILSATCOM - guarantee of access and highest security standards).
+The first segment is related to the sovereign and hardened part (MILSATCOM - guarantee of access and highest security standards).
 The second segment is related to functions with assured access, relatively high throughput and secure but not hardened transmission (GOVSATCOM).
 Currently, five European Member States possess such capabilities nationally, all of whose operational life is expected to end between 2018 and 2025.
 The third segment refers to satellite communications procured on-demand through the commercial sector with various availability levels (CIVSATCOM).

-SATCOM capabilities are scarce but essential resource from Member States.
-Their development should be based on early up-front programming and planning as well as requirements and assessment of the affordable solutions in a challenging financial environment.
+SATCOM capabilities are a scarce and expensive resource for Member States.
+Their development should be based on an early up-front programming and planning based on requirements and assessment of the affordable solutions in a challenging financial environment.

-The European Defence Agency (EDA) supports Member States in their capability development process related to GOVSATCOM and CIVSATCOM, while the MILSATCOM element is tackled at national level.
+The European Defence Agency (EDA) supports Member States in their capability development process related to GOVSATCOM and CIVSATCOM, while the MILSATCOM part is tackled at national level.